Yello: History

-Musical style
+Style

-Yello's sound is mainly characterised by unusual music samples, a heavy reliance on rhythm and Dieter Meier's dark voice.
+Yello's sound is mainly characterized by unusual music samples, a heavy reliance on rhythm and Dieter Meier's dark voice.
 Yello makes heavy use of sampling in the construction of rhythm tracks, such as in "The Race" from 1988.
-Boris Blank has taken a couple of vocal turns; on "Swing" (from You Gotta Say Yes to Another Excess) and "Blazing Saddles" (from Flag).
+Boris Blank has taken a couple of vocal turns on "Swing" (from You Gotta Say Yes to Another Excess) and "Blazing Saddles" (from Flag).
 Guest vocalists have included Rush Winters, Billy Mackenzie, Stina Nordenstam, Jade Davies, Shirley Bassey, Heidi Happy and FiFi Rong.
 The group has shared writing credit with Mackenzie, Winters and Happy.

 Yello rarely uses samples from previously released music; nearly every instrument has been sampled and re-engineered by Boris Blank, who over the years has built up an original sample library of thousands of named and categorised sounds.